jwendel98/NuzLocke/README.md

 # NuzLocke v0.1
-This is an interactive python tool to manage your Nuzlocke runs and pokemon.
+This is an interactive python based tool to manage your Nuzlocke runs and pokemon.
 To run NuzLocke via Terminal: